Barcelona Metro

 commuter train station of the line 2( Nord ).
 It serves the section between

-Macanet-Massanes and
+Macanet-Massanes and the

-connect the airport to
+the airport to the AVE

-Barcelona-Madrid air shuttle had been reduced after 2007.
-This appears
+air shuttle had been reduced after 2007.
+This appears to be the side effect

-the high-speed train has started to link via railroad the two major cities
+started to link via railroad the two major cities in Spain.

 Passengers are waiting for a commuter train ( Line 2, Nord ) to the Barcelona